 - Provide financing incentives as motivation for employee productivity increases.

 As you can imagine, this system is based upon principles of comparative advantage.
 Individuals are prepared to perform specific tasks as part of a greater process.
 This specialization allows for greater efficiency.

 What are the negative aspects of Scientific Management Theory?

 Taylor's principles functioned well for routine tasks, such as assembly lines or production facilities.
 These principles did not function as well in organizations where knowledge and decision-making are central at each level of the value delivery process.
 This is particularly true for service-based (rather than product-based) industries.

-The scientific theory focused exclusively on efficiency.
-It did little to understand the employee or to develop the manager as a leader.
+While the scientific theory focused exclusively on efficiency, it did little to understand the employee or to develop the manager as a leader.
 Naturally, these shortcomings lead to subsequent innovations in management theory.

 Who are the Major Contributors to Scientific Management Theory?